 Apart from loving the coffee I love the cups it is served in.
 They are all of different designs and every time I order my coffee I can’t help but guessing which cup I will get today.
-By the way, if you order a cup of regular coffee to have inside you can have refills for $1.

-My all-time favorite here is cortado!
+But my all-time favorite here is cortado!
 Nobody makes cortado better than Epoch Coffee, believe me – I have tried it everywhere.

 Do bring your computer, otherwise you will look extremely weird.
 Are there still coffee shops meant for meeting with friends and chatting or all of them turned into mini-libraries with students studying and young professionals typing proposals?
 Although, I have no right to say this… I am one of those people starring at the laptop while my coffee is getting cold on the side table.